AdaCore/spark2014/lrm/source/subprograms.rst

 .. centered:: **Legality Rules**

 #.
 Every ``input`` and ``output`` of a ``dependency_relation`` of a Depends
-   aspect shall denote an entire variable or a state abtraction; this rule is a name resolution rule.
+   aspect shall denote an entire variable or a state abstraction; this rule is a name resolution rule.

 .. note::